Coroners and Justice (Amendment) Bill

 Overview

-This bill amends the Coroners and Justice Act 2009 to include written material in the definition of child pornography offenses.
-It aims to close a legal loophole by making the possession of pornographic written material about children a criminal offense.
+This bill amends the Coroners and Justice Act 2009 to include the possession of pornographic written material about children as a criminal offence.
+It clarifies the definition of such material and considers the context in which it's found.

 Description

 The bill specifically amends Section 62 of the Coroners and Justice Act 2009.
-This section currently covers the possession of prohibited images of children.
-The amendment extends this to include "pornographic written material about a child."
+This section currently deals with the possession of prohibited images of children.
+The amendment extends this section to include "pornographic written material about a child".

 Government Spending